 - Other visual disturbances, such as seeing halos or trails attached to moving objects

-- Symptoms that resemble neurological disorders, such as stroke or brain tumor.
+- Symptoms that resemble neurological disorders, such as stroke or brain tumor

 DMT vs. Ayahuasca

-Treatment for Long-Term Side Effects of Ayahuasca
+Treatment for the Long-Term Side Effects of Ayahuasca

-Thus far, researchers have not found evidence that DMT in ayahuasca causes physical dependence or addiction.
+Thus far, researchers have not found evidence that the DMT in ayahuasca causes physical dependence or addiction.
 Moreover, users typically do not develop a tolerance for the drug, according to the National Institute on Drug Abuse.

 However, the long-term effects of an ayahuasca trip can be deeply disturbing.
 Therefore, users may require therapy in order to address the fear, confusion, and disorientation associated with visual disturbances or other consequences.